TheDreamer/beastie-work/patches/README.md

 	PR: 196528

+security/gnupg1

+	With the `security/gnupg` moving up to 2.1, and the previous 2.0 becoming `security/gnupg20`, caused conflicts despite the claim that they should all be able to be installed together.
+What had been done upstream to make this possible was to suppress the installation of `gnupg.7` in the 2.0 version, to avoid colliding with the one installed by the 1.x version.

+	But, this suppression wasn't being done with 2.1, there were various bugs going back and forth between having other ports move forward to working with 2.1 or staying behind with 2.0.
+Where it wasn't possible to have both.
+But, as I understand, it is intended that, at least, `gnupg1` can be installed with either `gnupg20` or `gnupg(21)`.

+	Eventually, I reported the conflict of the 2.1 version installing 'gnupg.7' versus the 1.x version installing it as well.
+Decision upstream was about time that the 2.1 version win, and that in a future update (which would likely be dependent on somebody finding a security vulnerability...) the patch to stop install the the 1.x version of `gnupg.7` would get included.

+	This doesn't help until that time, so a patch of some form would be necessary.
+And, I had commented on a bug or two that had been filed against `security/gnupg`, and eventually things seemed to settle on suppressing `gnupg.7` from `security/gnupg1`.

 security/gnutls3

 	Recently this port updated, and it wants security/openssl to be installed as well.
 But, I don't want that.